zackstout/beatles-songwriting/README.md

 ## Chapter 11: Diminished: Songwriting Sleight-of-Hand (p.
 403)

+- A 'handle with care' chord: often (wrongly!) assumed to be reserved for speciality jazz use.
+- When none of its notes are a leading note of the following chord, it is passing.
+- Otherwise, it is sub-for-dom, or dominant substitute.

+### Part 1: Diminished as a passing chord

+- 🎵 Like Dreamers do
+- The dim7 can help to harmonize with the b5 "blue note", or all the microtones between 4 and 5. (aka, tritone city.)

+#### Theory interlude: the structure of the diminished seventh

+- Whole-half scale, and Half-whole scale, both give rise to dim7.
+- Each contains 8, rather than the usual 7, notes.
+- (p.
+406) 3 minor thirds stacked up, which creates 2 tritone intervals (!).
+- 🎵 The Sheik of Araby (intro)
+- Substitution of vi dim7 for vi, in the typical Doo wop cliche (I-vi-ii-V)
+- Has voice leading from G (fifth of C) to Gb (bb7 of Am) to F (m3 of Dm7).

+#### How A dim subs for 'vi' in a Four-Chord Turnaround

+- (p.
+408) Rarely, we see a IV-VII7-I, to emphasize the plagal cadence.
+- This can be softened with the #iv dim.

+#### The #iv dim and the 12-bar blues

+- I / IV / I / I / IV / #iv dim / I
+- Cool voice leading from root of IV, to its sharp, and up one more to the fifth of the I.
+- 🎵 Hallelujah, I love her so

+#### Relating a diminished chord to a dominant 7b9

+- 🎵 It won't be long
+- (p.
+410) A# dim7 === A7b9.
+- Omg, this is what we've seen in the shapes -- the 7b9 is weird and can be construed as multiple different diminished chords!!!
+- **The b9 rule: When a 7b9 chord appears, you can substitute a dim7 built on a root a semitone higher.**
+- Cf. Cole Porter's "True Love"
+- 🎵 The End (intro theme)
+- (p.
+413) The IV-#ivdim-I is a way of "supercharging" the plagal cadence.
+- Instead of descending like the IV-iv-I voice leading, this one ascends.
+Cool "mirror image".

+### Part 2: Diminished as a dominant substitute

+- Since it contains double tritones, it can be substituted for multiple different dominant seventh chords.
+- _The harmonic minor scale is the only scale that contains the dim 7 as a diatonic chord._
+- 🎵 S.O.S. (verse), Abba
+- (p.
+415) The vii dim 7 (e.g. C# dim7 in D minor) has almost all same notes as the V7 (e.g. A7b9 with no root, in D minor).
+- So it can function as a surrogate dominant, even outside of the harmonic minor habitat.
+- And...
+INDEED!
+We can see that C# and A# are separated by a minor third.
+- And we saw in previous section that A# dim7 can sub for A7b9.
+- And now we see that C# dim7 can do the same thing.
+- Aha...!
+- And that is because of....

+#### The symmetry of diminished and its inversions

+- C#-E-G-Bb
+- D-F-G#-B
+- Eb-F#-A-C
+- Notice that memorizing these 3 sequences also gives you all the tritones.
+- **So, when going to D minor tonic, any of C# dim7, E# dim7, G# dim7, and Bb dim7, can function as a primary dominant substitute.**
+- So if we are doing a ii-V-I in D, we are going Em-A7-D.
+- Any of following can substitute for A7: C#dim, Edim, Gdim, Bbdim
+- These are the vii, ii, iv, and bvi.
+- These last 3 will be exemplified by I want to tell you, You won't see me, and Because.

+#### Subbing for a I7 that cues a bridge on IV

+- 🎵 Till there was you (1:22), one of Harrison's "most enlightened" solos
+- 🎵 Blue Jay Way (0:21), the initial melody rising by 2 minor thirds.

+#### Dimished for primary dominant - 'the vii dim7 of I'

+- 🎵 I want to tell you (0:36)
+- This song is in A, and uses E7b9 === Bdim7 to interesting effect. (built on the ii)
+- 🎵 I want to tell you (0:59)
+- 🎵 You won't see me (1:18), bridge, we have E7 wanting to return to A, but it becomes D dim. (built on the iv)

+#### Diminished for secondary dominant - 'vii dim7 of ii, iii, and vi'

+- (p.
+422) Will focus on the II7, III7 and VI7, from Chapter 4.

+##### #i dim - or the 'vii dim7 of ii'

+- 🎵 Til there was you (0:07)
+- #i dim7 can substitute for VI 7b9.
+- So we see: I - #i dim7 - ii - V.
+- 🎵 My Sweet Lord
+- Here we see: I - #i dim7 - VI7 - ii - V.
+- 🎵 Blackbird
+- 🎵 Life on mars
+- 🎵 Don't look back in anger
+- 🎵 The tears of a clown
+- 🎵 I'm not in love

+##### #iv dim to V: The Imperfect Cadence revisited

+- #iv dim is the most popular of all diminished chords in practice.
+- It functionally replaces the II on the way to V.
+- 🎵 Old Brown Shoe
+- 🎵 You Know my name
+- (p.
+429) quick summary table
+- 🎵 Michelle

+- 🎵 September in the Rain
+- 🎵 You never give me your money
+- 🎵 Ghost Town
+- 🎵 Because (... long time...)
+- 🎵 Moonlight Sonata

 ---

 ## Chapter 12: Tritone Subtitutions and Other Mystery Chords (p.
 454)

+Some harmonic colors we've seen:

+- 6th of Can't buy me love
+- dominant 9 of This boy
+- augmented thrill of Please please me
+- slick diminished of It won't be long
+- jazzy maj7 of Till there was you
+- 9 in intro of Cry for a shadow
+- 7#5 in The sheik of araby
+- diminished ornamentation in Like Dreamers do
+- 6/9 closer in Hello little girl

+Let's look at some more wacky chords they used.

+### The Gretty Chord Mystery - from Whitechapel to the World Wide Web

+- The 7#9 chord, aka the Hendrix chord.
+- The 7#9 chord on Till there was you, Gretty said it was used again in Michelle ("ma belle").
+- (p.
+458) Played on E string root with b7 and #9 on B and E strings, respectively (3 frets up from root).
+- So, no!
+It's NOT Bbm7!
+It's Bb7#9!
+- 🎵 Till There was you (Solo at 1:10)
+- 🎵 Michelle (verse at 0:08)
+- 🎵 Taxman (refrain at 1:25)
+- In this case, the chord is played on the A string root, and it also known as the Hendrix chord.
+- (p.
+460) In both cases we have a IV 7#9.
+- In Taxman, we have a bVII-IV-I, double plagal descent.
+- Whereas in Michelle, we have a I-IV-bVII, double fifths descent.

+### Tritone or 'Flat Five' substitution

+- 🎵 Til There was you: Gm7-Gb7#9-F
+- Here the Gb is replacing a C7
+- Tritones become mirror images in the substituted 7th, right.
+- (p.
+462) So in addition to annotating things as the 'V of x', we can also say, the 'bII of x'.
+- 🎵 Sexy Sadie: II7-bII7#9-I.

+### Beyond the Gretty Chord - More Beatles tritone subs

+- We more often see the 7b5 used as tritone substitution.
+- The reason is that the b5 mirrors the root of the replaced chord.
+- e.g. E7 and Bb7b5

+### bII: Tritone substitution and the Phrygian cadence

+- 🎵 Things we said today
+- Replaces a II-V-I with a II-bII-i.
+- 🎵 You're going to lose that girl
+- 🎵 If I fell (intro to verse)

+### More Tritone substitution - beyond the V replacement

+- 🎵 Here there and everywhere
+- 🎵 Back in the USSR
+- 🎵 Tell me Why
+- 🎵 Hello Little Girl
+- 🎵 I remember You

+### Polychords: more inversions, slash chords and cool cadences

+- 🎵 All I've got to do

+### What is a Polychord?

+- 🎵 Only a Northern song: verse
+- 🎵 All you need is love

+### Slash chords and Combination cadences

+- 🎵 The long and winding road

+#### The long and winding road

+#### Martha my dear

+- 🎵 Martha my dear
+- 🎵 Sun king
+- 🎵 You never give me your money

+### The special case of 'add 6' and 'minor 6'

+#### The added 6th and its inversion

+#### The minor 6th and its incarnations

+- 🎵 Honey pie

 ---